freenas/freenas-docs/userguide/system.rst

 administrator has not yet sent the certificate signing request to Verisign so that it can be signed.
-Once that certificate is signed and returned by the external CA, it should be imported using the "Import Certificate" button so that is available as a configurable option for encrypting connections.
+Once that certificate is signed and returned by the external CA, it should be imported using the :guilabel:`mport Certificate` button so that is available as a configurable option for encrypting connections.

 .. _manage_cert_fig: